Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Students are divided into 2 teams.

-Two benches and 4 balls are placed on the court.
+There are two benches and 4 balls on the court.

 The first players have sandbags on their heads.

-At the signal of the teacher, the first player must go further along the bench with a snake around the balls without dropping the bag.
-Return back, running holding the bag in your hands and give it to the next one from your team.
-If the bag has fallen, you need to pick it up and start from the same place.
+At the teacher’s signal, the first player must walk further along the bench in a snake around the balls without dropping the bag.
+Return back, running, holding the bag in your hands, and give it to the next person on your team.
+If the bag falls, you need to pick it up and start from the same place.

-The team in which the last player runs to his team the fastest wins.
+The team whose last player runs to his team the fastest wins.

 The captains stand at a distance of 4 meters facing the teams.
-Volleyballs in the captains' hands.
-On a signal, the captains throw the ball to the first players with both hands from the chest.
-The player catches the ball, returning it to the captain and runs, stands behind the captain.
+The captains have volleyballs in their hands.
+At the signal, the captains throw the ball to the first players with both hands from the chest.
+The player catches the ball, returning it to the captain and runs, standing behind the captain.
 So all the players run to the captain.
 But the last player remains in place.
-Now he is the captain and also throws the ball to the players until the whole team returns to their place.
+Now he is the captain and throws the ball to the players in the same way until the whole team returns to their place.

 Penguin

-The first players have a volleyball between their legs, on a signal, the players jump to the landmark, run in the opposite direction, carry the ball in their hands.
+The first players have a volleyball between their legs; at a signal, the players jump to a landmark, run in the opposite direction, carrying the ball in their hands.

-In the hands of the first players basketball.
-On a signal, the first players dribble the ball with a basketball variation to the landmark.
+In the hands of the first players basketball ball.
+At the signal, the first players dribble the ball with the basketball version to the landmark.
 They circle around the landmark and return to their place, passing the ball to the next player.

 10 min.